sparkflows/sparkflows-docs/docs/tutorials/streaming/streaming-analytics-bike-sharing.rst

 At Fire we are obsessed with powering our users to build amazing data analytics applications in < 30 mins.

 Below we build a Streaming Analytics workflow and dashboard.
-It
+It-

 - Reads bike sharing data from Kafka
 - Parses the incoming data
-- Finds the number of rentals on a hourly basis
+- Finds the number of rentals on an hourly basis
 - Displays the results visually in a graph.

 DataSet